kwiatks/climate-change-setup-oxford/README.md

 #### PAIRS GUI

 Video and documentation for PAIRS GUI.
-We recomend quickly going through the
+We recomend quickly going through the video to become familiar withh the interface and then go to the step by step instructions :

 - There are a few short videos https://www.youtube.com/playlist?list=PL0VD16H1q5IO3sP-i667TVyn4OsSP6kPc
 - Online PAIRS GUI Tutorial https://pairs.res.ibm.com/tutorial/tutorials/gui/index.html
-- Detailed steps are described [here](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/README.md#pairs-gui) below
+- Step by step instructions for this event are shown [here](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/README.md#pairs-gui)

 #### PAIRS APIs

-Documentation :
+Documentation for PAIRS APIs.
+We recomend quickly going becoming familiar with the APIs and then go to the step by step instructions :

 -  Online PAIRS GUI Tutorial https://pairs.res.ibm.com/tutorial/documentation/api/core_api_v2.html
 - Swagger https://pairs.res.ibm.com/manual/api-doc/.
-NOTE : you will not be able to use the 'Try it' option in the Swagger website - contact one of the IBMers if you need to run the Swagger functionality
+NOTE : you will not be able to use the 'Try it' option in the Swagger website against the API you wish to investigate - contact one of the IBMers if you need to run this feature in the Swagger webpage
-- Detailed steps are described in ??? below
+- Step by step instructions for this event are shown [here](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/README.md#calling-pairs-and-twc-apis-within-watson-studio) below

 ### TWC